CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 (i) Then, I gently blow both nostrils (blowing out the warm salt water, out of both nostrils at the same time).
 Then, I carefully bend over, somewhat, (sitting or standing) and gently blow each nostril, one at a time, several times, while head is low (alternating--left, right, left, right).
 Then, I stand up, or sit upright, and again, gently blow each nostril, separately, alternating nostrils, several times.

 (j) Finally, I wash out the neti-pot, using hot water.
-Occasionally I will use 1 drop of UNSCENTED gentle, health-food-store dish detergent (unscented soap is probably OK too), and then thoroughly rinse the neti-pot with hot water, and let it air-dry upside down on a paper towel, in a dish drainer.
+Occasionally I will use 1 drop of UNSCENTED gentle, health-food-store dish detergent (unscented soap is probably OK too), and then thoroughly rinse the neti-pot with hot water, and let it air-dry upside down on top of a paper towel, on a disposable paper plate.

 Additional benefits: Nasal irrigations wash away pollen, pet dander, bacteria, viruses, dusts, etc.! (prevents & treats colds, and lessens allergy problems)